 I got really sick of using all of the little ice packs from school lunches, especially for weeknight games when we only have about an hour between school and when we need to leave for the baseball field.
 By that time, the ice packs had been in the kids’ lunchboxes all day, so they often needed a recharge in the freezer.

 So I decided to get one SPECIFICALLY for our family cooler.
 One that wouldn’t fit in the kids’ lunch bags, and therefore would always be in the freezer when I went to pack the cooler.
-This ice pack is pretty amazing, I must say.
+This ice pack (affiliate link) is my favorite one that we own and it stays frozen for days ($29.99 whether on Amazon or YETI.com).
 It lasts all day on a Saturday when we’re at the field all day, and it is always available for me when I go to pack our cooler for an evening game while the kids are still at school.
 I stick it at the bottom of our cooler bag and load everything else on top.

 - See my entire Gatorade section in 10 Baseball Mom Hacks.